RoadieHQ/marketing-site/content/docs/integrations/graphiql/index.md

 ## Introduction

-The [Backstage GraphiQL plugin](/backstage/plugins/graphiQL) integrates with GraphiQL to provide an UI playground to query GraphQL endpoints directly from roadie.
+The [Backstage GraphiQL plugin](/backstage/plugins/graphiQL) integrates with GraphiQL to provide a UI playground for querying GraphQL endpoints directly from Roadie.

 ![GraphiQL UI](./graphiql-ui.png)

 ## Prerequisites

-You'll need the your GraphQL endpoints URLs.
+You'll need your GraphQL endpoint URLs.

 ## Configuration

 ### Configure the GraphiQL endpoints

-Configure the Graphql endpoints to use in your GraphiQL plugin via `Administration -> Settings -> GraphiQL`.
+Configure the GraphQL endpoints to use in your GraphiQL plugin via `Administration -> Settings -> GraphiQL`.
 Each endpoint needs a title and a URL.
-The title will be used to identify the endpoint in the GraphiQL UI.
-While the URL is the GraphQL endpoint URL you want to query.
+The title will be used to identify the endpoint in the GraphiQL UI, while the URL is the GraphQL endpoint URL you want to query.

 ![graphiql-config.png](./graphiql-config.png)

 ### Authentication

-Currently the GraphiQL plugin only supports authentication via the UI.
-Which means that you'll need to configure the authentication using the `Headers` tab in the GraphiQL UI in JSON format.
+Currently, the GraphiQL plugin only supports authentication via the UI, which means that you'll need to configure the authentication using the `Headers` tab in the GraphiQL UI in JSON format.

 ## References